commoncrawl/example-warc-java/README.md

 mvn exec:java -Dexec.mainClass=org.commoncrawl.examples.java_warc.ReadS3Bucket
 ````````

 Note: I also tested this using a micro EC2 instance.
+The time to process two gzipped segment files
+(of size a little less than 1 gigabyte each) is about 45 seconds on a micro EC2 instance.